ChainSafe/lodestar/docs/usage/beacon-management.md

 <!-- prettier-ignore-start -->
 !!! info
-    Post-Merge Ethereum **requires** a secure, authenticated connection to the Execution client.
+    Post-Merge Ethereum **requires** a secure, authenticated connection to the Execution client on port 8551.
 We recommend setting this up now to ensure a proper configuration before the Merge.
 <!-- prettier-ignore-end -->

 ### Generate a secret key

-You must generate a secret 32-byte (32 characters) hexadecimal string that will be used to authenticate with an execution node.
+You must generate a secret 32-byte (64 characters) hexadecimal string that will be used to authenticate with an execution node.
 You can use the following command in most terminals to generate a random secret: `openssl rand -hex 32`.
 Or you can use an [online generator](https://codebeautify.org/generate-random-hexadecimal-numbers).
 Save this secret key into a text file and note where you store this file.

 ### Configure Lodestar to locate the JWT secret

 When starting up a Lodestar beacon node in any configuration, ensure you add the `--jwt-secret /path/to/file` flag to point to the saved secret key file.

-### Ensure JWT is configured with your Execution node
+### Ensure JWT is configured with your execution node

 **For Go Ethereum:**
 Use the `--authrpc.jwtsecret /data/jwtsecret` flag to configure the secret.
 Use their documentation [here](https://geth.ethereum.org/docs/interface/merge).